-During the risk assessment, it was also noted that the planned re-surfacing of the carriageway by RMS to remediate general road use wear and tear may be able to be scheduled after Longwall 303 has been mined (i.e. early 2019).
-This may provide an opportunity to remediate the road if any pavement damage was caused by the mining activities, as well as general road use wear and tear.
-The planned re-surfacing timing however may be subject to change and will be determined by the RMS.
+During the risk assessment conducted for Longwalls 301-303, it was also noted that the planned re-surfacing of the carriageway by RMS to remediate general road use wear and tear would be able to be scheduled after Longwall 303, which would provide an opportunity to remediate the road if any pavement damage was caused by the mining activities, as well as general road use wear and tear.
+Monitoring during and after the completion of mining Longwall 303 did not identify any pavement damage.
+It is anticipated that the planned re-surfacing will proceed 2020, however the timing may be subject to change and will be determined by the RMS.